Obituary: Constance DiBenedetto

 Connie shared her lifelong passion for the ocean with her family spending many summer days together at the beach and strolling the Marginal way in Ogunquit, Maine.
 Even in her later years she seized every opportunity to don her bathing cap and go for a swim in the “refreshing” ocean waters.

-She is survived by her sister Judith Campbell; children Elizabeth Pontani, Eric Lindbom, Peter Lindbom and daughter-in-law Nancy Lindbom, and Tracy Paul and daughter- in-law Jennifer Paul; nine grandchildren; and nine great grandchildren.
-She is preceded in death by her husband, Gene DiBenedetto, and her grandson, Adam Pontani.
+She is survived by her sister Judith Campbell; children Elizabeth Pontani, Eric Lindbom, Peter Lindbom and daughter-in-law Nancy Lindbom, and Tracy Paul and daughter-in-law Jennifer Paul; nine grandchildren; and nine great grandchildren.
+She is preceded in death by her husband, Gene DiBenedetto, and grandson, Adam Pontani.

 Send questions/comments to the editors.